 Lead the future of healthcare.
 Healthcare administrators run hospital systems, hospital units, skilled-care facilities, physicians’ offices, and work in government, insurance, medical device, and insurance companies.
 Healthcare management is a demanding profession requiring significant commitment and education for professional managers.

-Program admission requirements include the completion of undergraduate-level business competencies, either prior to matriculation or as part of the program; a student must have a GPA equivalent to 2.8 or higher in the business competencies to graduate.
+Program admission requirements include the completion of undergraduate-level business competencies prior to acceptance; a student must have a GPA equivalent to 2.8 or higher in the business competencies to graduate.

 The business competency requirement is:

 - Statistics (ECON 156 Economics and Business Statistics, or its equivalent)